DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Entrench
 "The earth rises in your defense, a wall against the tides of chaos.
 It will hold, as long as you do."
 - Gain 30 Block.
-- Skip your next turn.
+- Enemies take their Intention actions twice.
 - Exhaust.

 Cost: